Strommingen/secVault/Sidequests/CTF/MSB_CERT-SE_CTF_2024.md

 $RZ8ZSGB.zip holds file "Biografi" with 69 .txt files, each of 1kb size.
 All files is just one word of "Lorem ipsum" in order it seems.

 $IZ8ZSGB.zip, $ICXHUFJ.zip, $IWOD8TX.zip is damaged, using gzrecover got me nowhere.
 They all have 0x00 0x02 as magic number in beginning of file.

+Seems like recycle bin makes reference files so when it starts with `$I` it is just a reference file.

+When sorting for date $R80Z3YX.txt is dated 1984-06-06.
+This is the birthdate for tetris which is a part of the puzzle.exe file on the puzzles computer.
+The file contains:
+`Jamborino Jamboro Archipelago Island Apple Horse` `Monkey Dog`
+`Kit Kat House Flower`

+The metadata file of this file contains the original file path `C:\Users\aleksjej.pazjitnov\Downloads\INKEMW2QIVHFIT2NJFHE6U25.txt`.
+**Alexey Pajitnov** was apparently the creator of tetris.
+The file name `INKEMW2QIVHFIT2NJFHE6U25` appears to be Base32 encoded.
+After decoding, found the flag:
+CTF\[PENTOMINOS]

 ### archive

 Stream 66 mentions transferring file archive.
 Extracted on 67.